 For the latest car launches, and more car reviews, keep it here on Philkotse.com.

-The Subaru Outback is a five-seater crossover propelled by a flat-four engine and is equipped with a symmetrical all-wheel-drive system.
+The Subaru Outback 2023 Philippines is a five-seater crossover-like wagon propelled by a flat-four engine and is equipped with a symmetrical all-wheel-drive system.
 It is the ideal vehicle for adventurous folks as it provides ample ground clearance, as well as an outgoing, outdoorsy exterior design.
-For the latest sixth-generation model, it now comes with Subaru EyeSight 4.0.
-This means that it now has autonomous emergency steering, a lane centering function, a driver monitoring system with attention alerts, among others.
+The latest sixth-generation model comes with Subaru EyeSight 4.0, and it now comes with improvements to its multi-info display and infotainment user interface.

 Cesar G.B.
 Miguel